decentraland/documentation-creators/docs/development-guide/2018-01-02-coding-scenes.md

 // Define a System
 function boxHeightSystem(dt: number) {

-  // query for entities that include both BoxShape and Transform components for (const [entity] of engine.getEntitiesWith(BoxShape, Transform)) {
+  // query for entities that include both MeshRenderer and Transform components for (const [entity] of engine.getEntitiesWith(MeshRenderer, Transform)) {
     const transform = Transform.get(entity)
     log("a box is at height:  ", transform.position.y)
   }